iRobot Roomba 980 Review

 Robot vacuums are known for being efficient, but kind of clumsy.
 They roam around the house, bump into chairs, couches, and other obstacles without care.
-However, the iRobot Roomba 980 is one of the most skillful robot vacuums out there and very effective at cleaning pet hair.
+However, the iRobot Roomba 980 is one of the most skillful robot vacuums out there and the #1 on our best Roomba vacuum top list!

 The 980 is equipped with iAdapt 2.0 sensors for better navigation and iRobot’s own vSLAM technology, which enables the 980 to remember the layout of your home.
 These two technologies make the 980 the most advanced automated vacuum on the market today.
 We feel that any model after this will only have marginal improvements.

-There simply comes a point where a technology is ripe, and this is it!
+There simply comes a point where a new technology is ripe, and this is it!

 As you can expect from a high-tech device like this, the Roomba 980 is pricey, and understandably so.
 It is packed with features, such as a mobile app for Apple & Android devices, that allow you to control the robot and schedule its cleaning routines.
 This means it also has Wi-Fi connectivity.
 That being said, the 980 offers amazing advancements for its price that have wowed us while testing.

 The setup is as easy as taking the robot out of its packaging.
 All you need to do is plug in the docking station (the robot’s home base), pull out the plastic tab that keeps the battery insulated, push the silver CLEAN button at the top and your new helper bot will get to work.
 Do you have to teach it anything about the layout of your home?
 No, it learns by itself.